yumtaufikhidayat/the-movie-show-kt/README.md

     - Reviews
     - Similar movies/TV shows
 - Favorite
-- About author and about application
+- About author, settings (bilingual), and about application

 | <img height="400" src="homepage.png" width="600"/></a> |